 In complex financial situations more detail will be required.

-In Alberta, the division of property after separation of a married couple is governed by the Matrimonial Property Act of Alberta.
-The Matrimonial Property Act is provincial legislation and particular to Alberta.
-Division or distribution of marital property in Alberta may differ from that in other Canadian Provinces.
+In Alberta, the division of property after separation of a married couple is governed by the Family Property Act of Alberta.
+The Family Property Act is provincial legislation and particular to Alberta.
+Division or distribution of property in Alberta may differ from that in other Canadian Provinces.

 The distribution of property is primarily dealt with in Sections 7 and 8 of the Act.
 Generally, property is of one of three types: